 "Mom, you just don’t understand!"

 Classic statement of alienation, huh?
-By fifth grade, the child’s brain has created a unique "self" due to its one-of-a-kind neural pathways.
+By fifth grade, your child’s brain has created a unique "self" due to its one-of-a-kind neural pathways.
 The upgraded analytic ability also enables fifth graders’ noggins to become keenly, painfully aware of how they fit, or don’t fit, into certain social groups.
 Partnered with dramatic imagination, your child may feel lonely and unaccepted, a social failure with fragile self-esteem.

 The reason for all this fifth grade angst?
 Your child’s friendships are probably rising in importance.
 This shift toward friends can make things alarmingly nasty if accompanied by peer group pressure, cliques, jealousy, possessiveness, and bullying.
 Children who feel rejected in the savagely swirling fifth grade frog pond can become melancholy and nervous.
 What can you do?